Sir Thomas Butler, 3rd Baronet

 Sir Thomas Butler, 3rd Baronet of Cloughgrenan (a townland near Carlow), (died c.
 February 1704) was an Irish baronet and politician.

 He was the son of Sir Edmund Butler, 2nd Baronet and Juliana Hyde, daughter of Bernard Hyde.
 By 1650, he succeeded his father as baronet.
 In 1670 and again in 1691, Butler was High Sheriff of Carlow.
-From 1692 until his death, he sat for Carlow County in the Irish House of Commons.
+From 1692 until his death, he sat for County Carlow in the Irish House of Commons.

 Marriage and issue

 Butler married firstly Jane Boyle, daughter of the Right Reverend Richard Boyle, Bishop of Leighlin and Ferns, and secondly Jane Pottinger, daughter of Captain Edward Pottinger and widow of John Reynolds, in July 1700.
 By his first wife, he had two sons.
 Pierce, the oldest of them, was a Member of Parliament for the same constituency his father had represented and succeeded to the baronetcy.